peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 }
 ~~~~

-After certificate issuance, the Requestor MAY remove the `acme_requestor`
+After X.509 Certificate issuance, the Requestor MAY remove the `acme_requestor`
 metadata from its Entity Configuration.

 ## newOrder Request